DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claim 2 recites “a plurality of curved protrusions”.
-However, it is unclear if “the curved protrusion” of claim 1 is one of or different from the plurality of curved protrusions.
+Claim 2 recites “a plurality of the curved protrusions”.
+However, it is unclear if “one or more curved protrusions” of claim 1 is one of or different from the plurality of the curved protrusions.
+Applicant should amend the claim limitation to recite “the one or more curved protrusions comprises two protrusions”.

-Claim 3 recites “a plurality of electrodes”.
-However, it is unclear if “the electrode” of claim 1 is one of or different from the plurality of electrodes.
+Claim 3 recites “a plurality of the electrodes”.
+However, it is unclear if limitation refers to “one or more electrodes” of claim 1 is one of or different set of electrodes.
+Applicant should amend the claim limitation to recite “the one or more electrodes comprises a plurality of electrodes”.

 Appropriate correction is required.